alicolville/meal-tracker/readme.txt

 * Allow your users to search other user's meals.
 * Support for Macronutrients.
 * Search external APIs (like Fatsecrets) for meals.
+* FatSecrets Food and Recipe API are supported.

 == Installation ==